reinoute/progressive-carousel/README.md

 ## About

-Progressive Carousel has a **consistent user experience** across different screen sizes, and on portrait/landscape orientation.
-There is no predefined amount of images for each breakpoint.
+Progressive Carousel has a **consistent user experience** across different screen sizes, and on portrait/landscape orientation: there is no predefined amount of images for each breakpoint.

 On smaller screens, a tiny bit of the next and previous image is visible.
 This gives the user a hint that he can swipe the images left and right.